 • Tool use

-Agents gain leverage by using tools—retrieval for background knowledge, code interpreters for precise computation, browsing for fresh information, and domain APIs to do real work.
-Tool outputs become new context for the next decision.
+Agents gain leverage by using tools like retrieval for background knowledge, code interpreters for precise computation, browsing for fresh information, and domain APIs.
+Tool outputs can become new context for the next decision.

 • Planning and decomposition